 Phone interviews are not something that most teachers go through in the selection process, so it may seem intimidating to some when it comes down to discussing your qualifications, skill set, and why you would make a great fit for the position without sitting in front of an actual person.
 When moving to another country or state, phone and video interviews are common.
 Practice thriving in these uncomfortable circumstances, so when the opportunity comes to put your best foot forward and win an interview this way, you will shine.

 Plan a Trip for In-Person/Informational Interview

 In-person interviews are the best way to demonstrate how you are the right person for the role.
 However, when it comes to relocating to another state or country, this may not be feasible for the initial introduction.
-Be prepared to take a trip or two to your intended location, if it’s within your budget, in order to attend job fairs, conferences, or informational interviews.
-By making the effort to meet with people in person and make those connections, it shows potential schools how serious you are about making a permanent move.
+Be prepared to take a trip or two to your intended location, if it’s within your budget, to attend job fairs, conferences, or informational interviews.
+Making an effort to meet with people in person and make those connections shows potential schools how serious you are about making a permanent move.
 It may also be possible to line up the job interview with other moving-related tasks you have, such as house hunting.

 Stick to a Clear Job Search Plan

 Finding a teaching position in another state or country can be a lengthy process, so begin it early and not leave it to the last minute, especially when you have other stresses related to your move to worry about.
 When challenges arise, be prepared to get through them by first setting your expectations and goals for the job search.
 Remember that you may not get your dream job right off the bat, but that job will become more of a reality once you have established roots.